-- 7.1.1 Historical Development of Information and Communication Technology Learners will be able to: - a.
-Trace the development of information technology and its impact on accounting profession. - b.
+7.1.1 Historical Development of Information and Communication Technology

+- Trace the development of information technology and its impact on accounting profession. - b.
 Explain changes that have occurred as a result of ICT. - c.
 Correlate development of ICT and other areas of economic development.